-- changes in mental state (confusion or disorientation)
+- changes in mental state such as confusion or disorientation

-If left untreated, overhydration can lead to dangerously low levels of sodium in the blood (hyponatremia).
-This can cause more-severe symptoms, such as:
+Untreated overhydration can lead to dangerously low levels of sodium in the blood.
+This can cause more severe symptoms, such as:

-To determine whether symptoms are caused by overhydration or another condition, a doctor may conduct a medical history, a physical examination, and blood and urine tests.
+Your doctor will ask about your medical history to determine whether symptoms are caused by overhydration or another condition.
+They will also perform a physical examination, and they may order blood and urine tests.

-Treatment for overhydration depends upon the severity of the symptoms and the underlying reason.
+Treatment for overhydration depends on the severity of the symptoms and the underlying reason.
 It may include:

-- cutting back on fluid and salt intake
+- cutting back on your fluid and salt intake

 - diuretics to increase how much urine is produced